South African deputy president survives "disrepute" accusation

 Daniel Silke, director of the Political Futures Consultancy, said the go-ahead for Mabuza gave him “a degree of additional respectability”, though he lamented that the South African public was in the dark over the case.

 “Unfortunately it all seems very secretive.
-There is very little transparency in the way this matter has been dealt with,” he told Reuters, saying that contrasted Ramaphosa’s pledge to run a cleaner and more transparent government.
+There is very little transparency in the way this matter has been dealt with,” he told Reuters, saying that contrasted with Ramaphosa’s pledge to run a cleaner and more transparent government.

+Mabuza took the parliamentary oath in front of Ramaphosa and new National Assembly speaker Thandi Modise.

+He declined to take any questions from media waiting outside the presidential guest house in the capital Pretoria.

 Ramaphosa, whose predecessor Zuma’s 2009-2018 presidency was dogged by allegations of widespread corruption, is due to announce his new cabinet later this week.